Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 The intensive measures are then defined to maintain scale-consistency with Eq. \ref{eq:euler}

 The internal energy in the averaged thermodynamic model will then be given by

-Statistical definitions for thermodynamic quantities rely on the ergodic hypothesis such that ensemble averages are the same as averages in space or time.
-The basis for this assumption is that the molecules are locally well-mixed, i.e. that the molecules in the system interact and exchange energy on a timescale that it sufficiently fast relative to the size of the system considered.
-Within this context Eq. \ref{eq:euler} holds in the limit of infinite time and non-equilibrium expressions must be developed to study time-dependent processes.
 In a non-equilibrium system, deviations of the intensive quantities contribute to the energy dynamics \cite{McClure_etal_PRL_submitted}.
 The deviation terms are defined as the difference between the microscopic value and the averaged value

 The time derivative for the internal energy includes contributions from the time derivatives of the averages of the extensive measures as well as fluctuation terms that arise due to the microscopic deviations in the intensive quantities